 Effective sales territory mapping is the key to unlocking your company’s full sales potential.
 As a sales manager, you know that the more qualified prospects your outside sales reps visit, the more deals can be closed.
 It all comes down to time equaling money.
 Your team must be spending as much time as they can out of the workday actually selling.

-In this article, we’ll break down exactly what is sales territory mapping, its importance, and how to map territories effectively.
-As well as some of the top options in territory mapping tools to help you do just that.
+In this article, we’ll break down exactly what is sales territory mapping, its importance, and step-by-step how to map territories effectively.
+As well as some of the top options in sales territory mapping tools to help you do just that.

-What Is Territory Mapping in Sales?
+What Is Sales Territory Mapping?

 Put simply, sales territory mapping is laying out the geographic areas on a map that each of your field sales reps will be assigned to cover.
 By creating a sales territory map, you can clearly lay out your sales targets and resources and create a strategy to reach your objectives.

 When mapping out sales territories, many different metrics can be taken into account to determine how the territories are divided.
 Some of these include:

 - Zip codes